diegoalexglz/diegoalexglz/README.md

 </div>

 ## ⚪️ About Me
 I studied mechatronic engineering at the Polytechnic University of Chiapas, in southeastern Mexico.
 I am looking to pave my way as an embedded software engineer.
-I am a fan of LFC ⚽️ and thoroughly enjoy watching tennis 🥎, UFC 🥊 and F1 🏎.
+I am a fan of LFC ⚽️ and enjoy watching tennis 🥎, UFC 🥊 and F1 🏎.

 <h3 align="left">Connect with me:</h3>